Travel guide Formentera

 1. Green paths

-The walls of the island are pierced by numerous natural caves and underground galleries.
-In the past, they served as refuges for animals, prehistoric man and later for pirates and hippies.
-Some of them were dug millions of years ago, like the famous Cova d'en Jeroni, discovered in 1975.
+The cliffs here are pierced by numerous natural caves and underground galleries.
+They were once shelters for animals, prehistoric man and later pirates and hippies.
+Some were dug millions of years ago, such as the famous Cova d'en Jeroni, discovered in 1975.

 3. Coves